Waelr1985/Data-Engineering-Project-Big-Data/README.md

 ```

 #### Model Pusher Service
-Pusing the model from local machine (in artifacts folder) to GCP storage
+Pushing the model from local machine (in artifacts folder) to GCP storage

 ```bash
 # Build Docker image